July 23, 2014

 The 60,000 registered nurses (RNs), allied health professionals and affiliated nursing students of the Ontario Nurses’ Association (ONA) are saddened to learn of the passing of founding Chief Executive Officer (CEO) Anne S. Gribben, who died peacefully on March 28, 2014.

 Together our voices are louder - and stronger!

 As Labour Day approaches, it is a time to reflect on the not-too-distant past and adjust and plan for our future.

 As I look back on the first several months of 2014, I am so proud to be a labour union leader.
 As a union, ONA members came together and showed our many stakeholders that our voice is united, strong, professional and passionate.
 And we don't give up.

 Read the HOOPP newsletter Your Plan At Work here

 Recent traveler-related infectious disease alerts have been issued from Ontario's Chief Medical Officer of Health and Public Health Ontario.
-The alerts include information on the Measles, MERS, Ebola, and Viral Hemorrhagic Fever.
+The alerts include information on Ebola (Viral Hemorrhagic Fever), the Measles and MERS-CoV.
 Please read the alerts, including directions for health-care workers.